chaolongwang/SEEKIN/README.md

 ## 2. Citation for SEEKIN

 Details of the SEEKIN method can be found in our paper:
-* Dou J, Sun B, Sim X, Hughes JD, Reilly DF, Tai ES, Liu J, Wang C. Estimation of kinship coefficients using sparse sequencing data.
+* Dou J, Sun B, Sim X, Hughes JD, Reilly DF, Tai ES, Liu J, Wang C. Estimation of kinship coefficient in structured and admixed populations using sparse sequencing data.
 (Manuscript submitted)

 ## 3. Dependencies